Azerbaijan flag Azerbaijan: Economic and Political Overview

 Main Political Parties

-Other prominent parties include: Great Order Party, Democratic Reforms Party, Unity Party, Civic Unity Party, Azerbaijan Democratic Enlightenment Party, Republican Alternative, and National Front Party.
+Other active parties include the Great Order Party, Democratic Reforms Party, Unity Party, Civic Unity Party, Azerbaijan Democratic Enlightenment Party, Republican Alternative (REAL), and the National Front Party.

 Executive Power

-The President is the chief of the state and is elected by popular vote for a five-year term.
-He holds the executive powers.
-The President appoints the Prime minister (who is the head of the government) and the Council of Ministers, who have to be confirmed by the National Assembly.
+The President of Azerbaijan is the head of state and holds executive authority.
+He is elected by popular vote for a seven-year term, with no limit on the number of terms.
+The President appoints the Prime Minister—who serves as the head of government—subject to confirmation by the National Assembly (Milli Majlis).
+The President also appoints the Council of Ministers, who are responsible for implementing executive policies.

 Legislative Power